railwayapp/docs/src/docs/guides/fastify.md

 3. [Using the CLI](#deploy-from-the-cli).
 4. [Using a Dockerfile](#use-a-dockerfile).

-## One-Click Deploy from a Template
+## One-Click Deploy From a Template

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/new/template/ZZ50Bj)